 How to remove dead money tree trunks

 If you have a dead trunk, it’s time to perform tree surgery on your money tree plant.
 Don’t fret!
-You don’t need a degree to save your tree.
-We’ve broken it down below.
+You don’t need a degree to save your tree:

 4. Remove any supports or ties keeping the trunk trained in a braid.
-Oftentimes, money trees with braided trunks have been trained this way using a twist tie or twine at the top and bottom of the trunk.
-This step is where you may need a clean pair of scissors.
+Money trees with braided trunks often have been trained this way using a twist tie or twine at the top and bottom of the trunk.
+This step requires a clean pair of scissors.

 6. Discard old potting mix and the dead parts of the trunk.
 Reusing old potting mix is never a good idea because it can harbor disease and pests.